 - Fines for each violation not more than $1,000,000; or

 - Imprisoned for not more than 20 years;

 How Do Courts Look at the Legal Elements for ITAR Criminal Liability?
 Courts generally will not get into each party’s interpretation of what makes up a criminal violation of International Trade or the US Arms Export Control Act of 1976.

 Courts have ruled that some knowledge of an illegality is necessary to satisfy the willfulness requirement.
 However, courts are undecided as to the what knowledge level is required.

 The best way to understand the willfulness requirement in the Arms Export Control Act is to look at the statutory interpretation because “determining the mental state required for commission of a federal crime requires…inference of [Congress’s intent].”
 See Staples v.
 United States, 511 US 600, 605 (1994).

-- Willfulness under the Arms Export Controls Act requires only general knowledge of illegality.
+- Willfulness under the Arms Export Control Act of 1976 requires only general knowledge of illegality.

 - If companies seek to defend a conviction by arguing specific knowledge, the case can turn out to be a disaster.

 If you are a corporation or individual under investigation for ITAR Compliance and US Arms Export Control Act of 1976 statutory violations, call our ECCN and ITARTASS Compliance lawyers for immediate help or call 1-866-601-5518.